shimaore/wicked-credit/server.coffee.md

           r.addMembership address if multicast

 If startup failed, exit the process.
-FIXME: Should simply report the error if we allow for dynamically add/remove mappings.
+FIXME: Should simply report the error if we allow to dynamically add/remove mappings.

       ).catch (error) ->
         console.error opts, error